EndPointCorp/end-point-blog/2020/12/02/svelte-a-compiled-js-framework.html.md

 </main>
 ```

 There’s a more advanced feature that I think can prove very useful.
 Svelte supports rendering of templates based on promises.
-Here’s an example demonstrating how easy it is to implement a very common pattern on front end development: displaying a loading message while we fetch some information via an HTTP request:
+Here’s an example demonstrating how easy it is to implement a very common pattern on front-end development: displaying a loading message while we fetch some information via an HTTP request:

 ```html
 <script>